Search Country

 Foreign applicants do not need a domestic registration.

-The application process includes an examination on absolute grounds and a search for prior trade marks.
-Signs not deemed distinctive can be accepted for publication if distinctiveness has been acquired by use.
+The application process includes an examination on absolute grounds.
+Signs not deemed distinctive can be accepted for publication if there is evidence that sufficient distinctiveness has been acquired through use.

-Before registration, the application is published in the weekly “Trademarks Journal” for opposition purposes.
-The trademark will then proceed to registration, unless other reasons prevent the registration.
+Before registration, the application is published in the weekly electronic 'Trade Marks Journal' for opposition purposes.
+The trademark will then proceed to registration unless oppositions are filed.

 National: